 "My Head Feels Weird - Is It Dangerous?"

 The key thing to remember is that if your head pressure is anxiety related, it's not dangerous.
 It's simply your body responding to severe stress.
 In addition, when you suffer from anxiety, it's not uncommon for your head pressure to get worse the more you worry about it.

 When we talk about head pressure, we're talking about any type of pressure, ache, or pain that seems to affect the head, scalp, eyes, neck, shoulders, and upper back.
 Sometimes the pressure is easy to explain as tension or pain.
 Other times it may be harder to explain, like a bubble in the neck or back of the head.

-How to Tell The Difference Between Anxiety Head Pressure and Health Problem
+How to Tell The Difference Between Anxiety Head Pressure and a Health Problem

 Again, only a trained doctor can diagnose the cause of your head pressure, as head pressure can be caused by anything from anxiety to brain tumors.
 But generally, a good way to tell if the head pressure is caused by anxiety is if it:

 - Tends to occur during periods of feeling stressed/anxious.

 - Tends to occur with other anxiety symptoms.